MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/user-interface/task-recorder.md

 ### Titles and notes

 Titles and notes provide places for user-specified text to be associated with a step in a task guide.
--   **Title** The **Title** lets you specify the text that appears above the **Step Instruction** for this step in the task guide.
-The **Title** is a good place to put text that you want the user to read before the complete the action that is indicated by the **Step Instruction**.
+-   **Title** The **Title** lets you specify the text that appears above the **Step instruction** for this step in the task guide.
+The **Title** is a good place to put text that you want the user to read before completing the action indicated by the **Step instruction**.
 -   **Note** You can use a **Note** to specify text that appears in the expandable section of the pop-up for this step in the task guide.
-The note is a good place to put optional reading material or other information that may be useful to the user, but is not required for them to read in order to complete the action that is indicated by the **Step Instruction**.
+The note is a good place to put optional reading material or other information that may be useful to the user, but is not required for them to read in order to complete the action that is indicated by the **Step instruction**.

-## Hide from task guide
+### Hide from task guide

-The **Hide** option allows the author to prevent certain steps from appearing in the task guide.
-This is useful for hiding steps which are necessary for the task recording to execute in Maintenance mode but should not be seen by the end-user.
+The **Hide this step** option allows the author to prevent certain steps from appearing in the task guide.
+This is useful for hiding steps which are necessary for the task recording to execute during playback mode, but should not be seen by the end-user.
 An example of such steps are copy steps, system-generated steps, and data clean-up steps.
-Hiding a task will result in all of the steps that are recorded within that task to also be hidden.
+Hiding a sub-task will result in all of the steps that are recorded within that sub-task to also be hidden.

 ## Recording gestures